What will you learn during your training as a mediator?

 During your training, you will be evaluated through:

-- Active class participation and practical exercises.
+• Active class participation and role play exercises.

-- Written evaluations on ethics, legislation and conflict theory.
+• Written evaluations on ethics, legislation and conflict theory.

-- Recorded and analyzed mediation simulations.
+• Recorded and analysed mediation simulations.

-Training as a mediator is much more than acquiring techniques: it is developing a professional approach focused on dialogue, listening and conflict transformation.
+Training as a mediator is much more than acquiring techniques: it is about developing a professional approach focused on dialogue, listening and conflict transformation.
 During your training you will learn to guide people towards sustainable agreements, with empathy, structure and neutrality.